membraneframework/membrane_demo/rtmp_to_adaptive_hls/README.md

-# RTMP to HLS
+# RTMP to Adaptive Bitrate HLS

-This demo is an application that is capable of receiving an RTMP stream, converting it to HLS, and publishing via an HTTP server so that it can be played with a web player.
+This demo is an application that is capable of receiving an RTMP stream, down-scaling it into multiple bitrate streams, then converting it to HLS, packaged as a [multi-variant](https://developer.apple.com/documentation/http-live-streaming/creating-a-multivariant-playlist) playlist.
+This demo also includes a web player that showcases adaptive track switching based on the viewer's current network throughput.

 ## Possible use cases

 The application presented in this demo could be used in the following scenario.
 There is one person, the so-called "streamer", and multiple "viewers", who want to see the stream of multimedia sent by the streamer.
+The streamer is expecting to interact live with their audience and wants everyone viewing to be as close to the 'live edge' as possible.
 The streamer sends multimedia using RTMP, a protocol supported by popular streaming software (i.e. OBS).
-Such an RTMP stream is then converted into HLS and published by the HTTP server, which is capable of handling many HTTP requests.
+Such an RTMP stream is then converted into multi-variant HLS and published by the HTTP server, which is capable of handling many HTTP requests.
 The viewers can then play the multimedia delivered with HTTP.
-Such a solution scales well because the streamer doesn't have a direct connection with any of the viewers.
+Such a solution scales well because the streamer doesn't have a direct connection with any of the viewers and the multi-variant playlist allows viewers with poor internet connection to avoid buffering by offering them smaller, low bitrate media.

 ## Architecture of the solution

 The system is divided into two parts:

-- the server, which is responsible for receiving the RTMP stream, converting it into HLS, and then publishing the created files with an HTTP server,
+- the server, which is responsible for receiving the RTMP stream, copying and down-scaling the stream into multiple bitrates, packaging it into multi-variant HLS, and then publishing the created files with an HTTP server,
-- the client, responsible for playing the incoming HLS stream.
+- the client, responsible for playing the incoming HLS stream and switching between the different bitrate tracks.

 ### Server